What is pulmonary

 - chronic obstructive pulmonary disease (COPD)

-- interstitial lung diseases, which can cause scarring on lung tissue
+- interstitial lung diseases (such as pulmonary fibrosis), which can cause scarring on lung tissue

 - sleep apnea